OscarCsharp/linux-devops/README.md

 to get password:
 $ sudo cat /var/lib/jenkins/secrets/initialAdminPassword

-# change number of excutors to 0 for the default node to remove the warning the dashboard profile  (set label to be unique)
+#change number of excutors to 0 for the default node to remove the warning the dashboard profile  (set label to be unique)

+# Configure Jenkins to Use Docker
+#Grant Jenkins User Docker Access:

+#Install Docker Plugin for Jenkins:
+#Go to the Available tab and search for "Docker".Install the "Docker" plugin.

+#Configure Jenkins Docker Settings:
+#In Jenkins, navigate to Manage Jenkins > Manage Nodes and Clouds > Configure Clouds.
+Click on Add a new cloud and select Docker.
+#Configure the Docker cloud settings:
+#Docker Host URI: Use unix:///var/run/docker.sock if Docker is running locally.
+#Credentials: Leave this empty if connecting to a local Docker daemon.
+#Save the configuration.

+#Generate new ssh keys
+ssh-keygen
+ssh-copy-id username@server-ip

+# Create Freestyle project to test connection

 # Configure Nodes:
 1. Click Build excutor status then then new node ,give it a name and  description then add number excutors not more no of CPUs available.